jwd83/VCR/README.md

 * log encoding result if possible?
 * detect 5.1 and change encoding options when necessary (libopus/av1/vp9 i'm looking at you)
   * command += "-af \"channelmap=channel_layout=5.1\""  # 5.1 fix... https://trac.ffmpeg.org/ticket/5718 yikes 4 years running bug in libopus
+  * make this a configurable option in video and audio transode... add audio transcode?
 * add a view that display ffprobe output about a file
 * add file-based queue support to daemon.py
 * categories on links page?